grunt-lucas/porytiles/README.md

 Once you've cloned and built Porytiles, try the following little demo.

-1. Open a pokeemerald project in Porymap, one that has triple-layer metatiles enabled.
+1. Open a pokeemerald (pokefirered and pokeruby support is coming!) project in Porymap, one that has triple-layer metatiles enabled.
 Porytiles requires that you use triple layer metatiles.
 If you don't know what this is or how to enable, please see here: https://github.com/pret/pokeemerald/wiki/Triple-layer-metatiles

 2. In Porymap, select `Tools -> New Tileset`.
 Create a primary set called `PorytilesTest`.